News

 The Collaboratory for Black Poiēsis, led by Associate Professor SA Smythe, has released the latest issue of Sankofa Currents, volume 3: Octavia’s Seeds.
 Developed during North American Black History Month amid the deepening of “a global architecture of enclosure”, this issue sows the seeds of refusal from the intentional conditions of deliberate disorientation through reflections on Black […]

-PhD candidate Hassan Asif spotlighted by the iSchools Organization
+PhD candidate’s research spotlighted by iSchools

 Faculty of Information keeps top-tier rating for library and information management: QS